aotarola/nix-config/README.md

 Configuration for all my Linux and MacOS hosts using nix pkgs.

-This configuration builds nix per architecture with a config that uses my hostnames as config entries:
+This configuration builds home-manager per architecture with a config that uses my hostnames as config entries:

 1. `$USERNAME@ivory`: points to my Mac Mini M1